BREAKING: FBI Has CAUGHT Leaker [DETAILS] | John Hawkins' Right Wing News

 It is now suspected that Winner had leaked a document to The Intercept, who then ran a story based on a leaked HIGHLY classified report that shared details on how U.S. intelligence agencies monitored hundreds of hacking attempts against local election officials just last year.

-As we all know the Trump administration has been pummelled with numerous and constant leaks since entering the White House causing great stumbling blocks to the president’s agenda.
+As we all know, the Trump administration has been pummeled with numerous and constant leaks since entering the White House, causing great stumbling blocks to the President’s agenda.

 Her decision that the public should know about this is a little above her pay grade.
 I would go with a whistleblower defense, still probably get five years like the guy that gave James Rosen the classified information.
 The journalist will get a pass.